A moving, often humourous tale of the author's cancer battle.

-‘It’s cancer.’
-The words that you never want to hear, but they say one in two of us will.
+It’s cancer.”
+The words you never want to hear, but they say one in two of us will.
 I received the grim news on the morning of my birthday bash.
-It was also the night I was to give my final Rogues’ talk (I’m the author) in the Grand Central in Brighton, in aid of the National Society for the Prevention of Cruelty to Children (NSPCC).
-It is a cause dear to my heart, if you’ve read my autobiography The Benevolence of Rogues.
+It was also the night I was to give my final Rogues’ talk (I’m the author of the novels) in the Grand Central in Brighton, in aid of the National Society for the Prevention of Cruelty to Children (NSPCC).
+If you’ve read my autobiography, The Benevolence of Rogues, you’ll understand why their work means everything to me.

-But now, ‘How do I tell my family?’
-I drove them to the coastal town of Hastings the next day.
-The seafront car park was full, so my family headed to the beach, and I waited for a car to pull out.
-Minutes later, a woman returned to her car, and pointed me to her space.
-As she pulled away, and I steered in, a jeep shot into the car park and seized it.
-Sighing, I walked over and smiled at the driver.
-‘Sorry (I am English after all), but I was pulling in here.’
-The window wound down and the hulk driving beamed me a smile.
-‘There’s three of us, mate,’ raising four fingers.
+The following morning, I drove them to the nearby coastal town of Hastings.
+The seafront car park was full, so my family headed to the beach, while I waited for a car to pull out.
+Minutes later, a woman returned to her vehicle and pointed me towards her parking space.
+When she pulled away, I steered in, but a jeep shot into the car park and seized it.
+Sighing, I stepped out of my car, walked over, and smiled at the driver.
+“Sorry (I am English after all), but I was pulling in here.”
+The hulk driving wound his window down and smirked.
+“There’s three of us, mate,” he said, raising four fingers.
 Though the characters in my novels are not pacifists, I’m not a man of violence.
-I’m a Rogue, I use guile.
-Tilting my head towards the future city accountant and his sniggering passengers, I said: ‘You three may be able to take me.
-But my sons,’ I grimaced, shaking my head, ‘will be here any minute.’
+Guile is my weapon of choice.
+Tilting my head towards the future big-city accountant and his sniggering passengers, I said: “You three may be able to take me.
+But my sons,” I grimaced, shaking my head, “will be here any minute.”
 I stepped back as the jeep shot off and ploughed onto the main road.
-True enough, my sons arrived, hand in hand, with their mother proudly behind them.
+True enough, my sons arrived, hand in hand, with their mother behind them.
 My eldest is not yet ten, and my youngest toddled along in his nappy.
 There are some advantages to late fatherhood.

 ‘What now for me?’